2019–2020 vaping lung illness outbreak: History

 Prior to the outbreak, vitamin E acetate was used in concentrations under 20% of the formula in vape cartridges, as a thickening agent.
 As a result of a limited availability of cannabis in California, as well as high demand, illicit sellers used 50% or higher concentrations of diluent thickeners to add bulk to low potency cartridges.
 Vitamin E acetate is a common choice because it resembles THC oil.

 In 2019, an outbreak of severe vaping-associated lung illness afflicted certain users of vaping products in the United States.
 Cases were first identified in Illinois and Wisconsin in April 2019.

 In September 2019, New York Governor Andrew Cuomo instructed the state health department to issue subpoenas against three sellers of thickening agents used in illicit vaping products.

 The e-cigarette industry blamed illicit vaping liquids.
 Juul Labs stated that some news reports state that several cases of lung illness were associated with vaping THC.

 By September 2019 the CDC and FDA recommended that the public should consider not using vaping products during their investigation, particularly those containing THC or vitamin E acetate from informal sources.
 EVALI cases declined after September 2019.

+In January 2020, the CDC continued its investigation into the outbreak of vaping-associated lung injuries.
+Data collected from patients showed that 82% had reported using THC-containing products.
 As of February 18, 2020, a total of 2,807 hospitalized cases had been reported to CDC, across all 50 states, the District of Columbia, and two US territories (Puerto Rico and US Virgin Islands).
 68 deaths had been confirmed in 29 states and the District of Columbia as of February 18, 2020.
 Symptoms typically developed over several days but sometimes stretched to several weeks.
 The outbreak mainly affected young people, the largest cannabis users.

 Some jurisdictions restricted the sale of products containing vitamin E acetate and other chemicals in response to the outbreak.
+The DEA and the FDA shut down 44 websites for advertising illegal e-cigarette cartridges.